Dodotree/BookStack-Tinymyst/tinymist-devops/TINYMIST_IMPLEMENTATION_COMPLETE.md

 **Key Questions to Answer:**

-- [ ] Can tinymyst run as standalone CLI or only as LSP?
+- [ ] Can tinymist run as standalone CLI or only as LSP?
 - [ ] Does it support incremental SVG output via HTTP/JSON API?
 - [ ] What's the input format for incremental changes?
 - [ ] How to get diagnostics (errors/warnings)?
-- [ ] Can we run multiple isolated tinymyst instances?
+- [ ] Can we run multiple isolated tinymist instances?

 ## Phase 5: Advanced - WebSocket Support (Optional)

 ### 5.1 Architecture Decision

-- PHP process spawns tinymyst LSP server
+- PHP process spawns tinymist LSP server
-- PHP acts as WebSocket proxy between browser and tinymyst
+- PHP acts as WebSocket proxy between browser and tinymist
 - Requires: Ratchet/Laravel WebSockets or similar
 - Better performance for real-time collaboration